 3. Pera Algo Wallet: A highly secure, non-custodial wallet that also supports Algorand NFTs.

-6. ELLIPAL Titan 2.0: ELLIPAL Titan 2.0 is an air-gapped wallet which means that the wallet is always offline and does not connect with USB or bluetooth.
-Since no external connections to the wallet is available, remote hacks are nearly impossible.
+6. ELLIPAL Titan 2.0: ELLIPAL Titan 2.0 is an air-gapped wallet, which means that the wallet is always offline and does not connect with USB or Bluetooth.
+Since no external connections to the wallet are available, remote hacks are nearly impossible.
 Sending funds to and from ELLIPAL Titan 2.0 is done via a QR code-based process.

 How to Stake Algorand?